shubhamsingh987/yolov3-pytorch-garbage-detection/README.md

 # Garbage detection using PyTorch and YoloV3

-For more information, look at [this](https://medium.com/maarten-sukel/garbage-object-detection-using-pytorch-and-yolov3-d6c4e0424a10) medium post.

 PyTorch implementation of a garbage detection model.
 This repository contains all code for predicting/detecting and evaulating the model.